iaitp/2021-B/README.md

 --------------------
 ## Invoke

-*We can add any build tasks to the tasks.py file to make things simple for others to run*
+_We can add any build tasks to the tasks.py file to make things simple for others to run_
  - Documentation: https://docs.pyinvoke.org/en/stable/index.html
- - Show available tasks run in the environment: `invoke --list`
+ - Show available tasks: `invoke --list` or `inv --list`